No bond for suspect in officer’s death; mental illness cited

 Solis’ father, Roberto Solis, told the Houston Chronicle his son showed signs of mental illness as a teenager and had armed himself recently after someone broke into his home.

 John Brewer, one of the prosecutors handling the case for the Harris County District Attorney’s Office, said he was not aware of any mental illnesses in Solis’ history.
-Solis has several prior misdemeanor arrests, including for assault of a family member and burglary of a vehicle.
+Solis has several prior misdemeanor arrests.

 Brewer said the 32-year-old officer’s fatal shooting has been “devastating.”